ParthParashtekar/Ticket_master_clone/README.md

 # Ticketmaster Clone

-This is the project for Database organisation cs-425-02, built using **FastAPI**, **SQLModel**, and **Alembic**. right now all the crud operations are developed for the project
+This is the project for Database organisation CS-425-02, built using **FastAPI**, **SQLModel**, and **Alembic**.
+For now all the crud operations are developed for the project.

 ## Project Setup

-Follow the instructions below to set up and run the project locally.
+Please follow the instructions below to set up and run the project locally.

 ### Prerequisites